Flow-matic/Crypto-Price-App/README.md

 Ask yourself: If you could do anything for 8 hours a day for the rest of your life, and money were no object, what would you do?
 Each new year (and sometimes month!) gives me the excuse to reflect on what I’m doing with my life and what I’ve done since the last milestone.
 Am I excited to do what I’m doing every day?
 And if not, is it me, or something else?

-85% of people are unhappy in their jobs, and I have to addmit I'am one of them.
+85% of people are unhappy in their jobs, and I have to admit I'am one of them.
 That is until I’ve finally found my passion.

 And that's in Blockchain Technology, Cryptocurrency, Smart contracts and Web3.